cadmic/mwcc-debugger/README.md

 instead of a real variable, moving variables to inline functions, etc.) or adding/removing neighbors to move variables between different "levels" (e.g. by created new "coalesced" variables).

+### Stack allocation

+On versions GC/1.0 - GC/1.2.5, the compiler allocates stack space in the following order (from low addresses to high):

+* 8 bytes for the callee to save `r0` and `r1` (if this function calls other functions)
+* Space for arguments passed on the stack to called functions (if this function calls other functions)
+* This function's arguments (whether they are assigned a register or not)
+* Local variables (including frontend temps) that are not assigned a register before regalloc
+* Spilled variables from regalloc
+* Temporary variables from backend code generation (not totally sure what these are)

+Unlike in later MWCC versions, the compiler does not attempt remove unused stack space.
+So local variables will still be allocated stack space if they are unused or optimized out before backend code generation, since in this case they will not be assigned a register.

+For GC/1.1, stack allocations for all variables are dumped to `variables.txt`.
+This is currently not implemented for GC/2.6.